everypinio/hardpy/docs/features/features.md

 ## Running tests

 Based on pytest **HardPy** allows you to run pytest tests in the browser or command line.
-For running tests in browser run tests using [hardpy run](./../documentation/cli.md#hardpy-run) command
+For running tests in browser run tests using [hardpy run](./../documentation/cli.md#hardpy-run) command.

 ```bash
 hardpy run